 Students awarded financial aid prior to payment deadlines will have their tuition and fees deducted from their financial aid award.
 Students will be responsible for any balances due after all financial aid has been exhausted.
-Any unused balances from financial aid funds will be credited to the student's selected refund preference with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. All financial aid credit balances will be disbursed within 14 days from the census date of each enrollment period.
+Any unused balances from financial aid funds will be credited to the student's Bank Mobile account issued to all students by the Business Office.
+All financial aid credit balances will be disbursed within 14 days from the census date of each enrollment period.